Baldwin Hills Crenshaw Plaza: Broadway-Crenshaw Center

 The Broadway-Crenshaw Center was the first post-WWII open-air retail complex in the state of California.
 It was one of the first regional shopping centers in the United States built specifically for the automobile.
-The center, which opened its doors on November 21, 1947, was anchored by a 200000 sqfoot, five-story branch of The Broadway department store, Woolworth variety store, and Vons supermarket.
-The Broadway Building, designed by Albert B. Gardner, is excellent example of Streamline Moderne architecture.
+The center, which opened on November 21, 1947, was anchored by a 200000 sqfoot, five-story branch of The Broadway department store, Woolworth variety store, and Vons supermarket.
+The Broadway Building, which was designed by architect and developer Albert B. Gardner of A.C.
+Martin & Associates, is an excellent example of Streamline Moderne architecture.
 Loading was done below ground via an underground service tunnel stretching the length of the property.
 The Broadway-Crenshaw Center covered a gross area of 550,000 square feet (51,000 m2) on 35 acre with 13 acre of parking space for 7000 cars per days along Santa Barbara Avenue (now MLK Boulevard).